mickael-menu/ShadowVim/README.md

 ### Neovim configuration

-:point_up: The default Nvim indent files for Swift are not great.
-It's highly recommended that you install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Nvim packages manager of choice.
+:point_up: The default Neovim indent files for Swift are not great.
+It's highly recommended that you install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Neovim packages manager of choice.

 Since many Vim plugins can cause issues with ShadowVim, it is recommended to start from an empty `init.vim`.